Ravi-Raghavan/ESE-5460-Final-Project/notebooks/multimodal/CLIP/Milestone #4_Ravi_Analysis.md

 Each example is visualized with its image, caption, predicted and true labels, and a modality attention heatmap to illustrate how the model prioritizes visual information.

 ## Case 3: Multimodal Features are Needed
-This section examines samples where neither text nor image alone dominates, and the multimodal representation receives the highest attention.
+This section examines samples where neither text nor image alone dominates, and the multimodal representation is strongly present.
 These cases indicate that joint reasoning over text and image is necessary for correct classification.

 Visualizations combine the image, caption, prediction metadata, and modality attention heatmaps, showcasing how the model leverages cross-modal interactions to resolve ambiguous or complex examples.